barriot-xyz/Barriot/README.md

 # Barriot for Discord - Serving the user.

-A fully REST Discord bot implementing exclusively QOL &amp; entertainment for all users.
+A Discord bot implementing exclusively QOL &amp; entertainment for all users.

 ### 🌍 Visit the website!